 The proposed Hive Live project would redevelop an existing industrial office development into a three-phased residential development with retail and open space uses.
-Staff recommends that the Planning Commission conduct the study session.
-Staff will return with a recommendation at the next scheduled Planning Commission public hearing on June 9, 2025.
+Staff recommends that the Planning Commission conduct a public hearing and recommend that the City Council approve the project, subject to conditions of approval.